Cratecode/intro/sections/3_continuing_p5/0_making_things_stop/user/README.md

 # Making Things Stop

 In our last (p5.js) lesson, we made our object go down to the bottom of the screen.
-That's pretty cool, but the object also goes right outside of the screen.
+That's pretty cool, but the object also goes right outside the screen.
 What if we wanted to make it stop as soon as it hit the bottom, or loop back around, or really, anything else?
 Let's take a look at if statements!

 The basic idea behind if statements is that they let you choose if you want to run some piece of code or not.
 That means that we can choose to run the code that moves the object down, but only when it's not already at the bottom.